dansmyers/IntroToCS-Spring-2021/Challenge_Projects/1-Project_Euler.md

 3025 − 385 = 2640.

 Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.

+### Smallest Multiple (Problem 5)

+2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.

+What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

+Tips:

+- Use `while` loop that begins at 20 and counts up by 20 on each iteration (the solution must be a multiple of 20).

+- Write a function called `is_divisible_by_1_to_20(n)` that uses a `for` loop to check if `n` is divisible by the numbers from 1 to 20.

 ### 10001st Prime (Problem 7)